mparson/mkcard/README.md

 # mkcard

-A script for creating "sdcard" image files with an MBR patitioni table and a single FAT32 filesystem suitable for use with the (Commander X-16)[https://www.commanderx16.com] emulator.
-When used in conjunction with the (mtools)[https://www.gnu.org/software/mtools/], and a suitable `~/.mtoolsrc` file, you can create images and copy files to & from the card image(s), from the command line, without needing any root permissions.
+A script for creating "sdcard" image files with an MBR patitioni table and a single FAT32 filesystem suitable for use with the [Commander X-16](https://www.commanderx16.com) emulator.
+When used in conjunction with the [mtools](https://www.gnu.org/software/mtools/), and a suitable `~/.mtoolsrc` file, you can create images and copy files to & from the card image(s), from the command line, without needing any root permissions.

 To create a 64 meg image file: